How Do You Make Decisions? (Part 3 of 4)

 - June 2, 2016

-As discussed in Parts 1 and 2 of this series, any true-to-life model of business decision making must embrace more than rational choice as a basis.
+As discussed in Part 1 Part 2 of this series, any true-to-life model of business decision making must embrace more than rational choice as a basis.
 The questions that arise, therefore, are: How do we actually make decisions, and how do BI tools imagine we do?

 The answers require that we understand something of the workings of the mind, especially the indissoluble link between mind and body.
 In the context of decision making and, indeed, all mental activity, thoughts drive emotional/chemical responses in the body and vice versa.

 Making a decision, whether in business or in our personal lives, clearly begins with information from the real world, and this has long been recognized in BI.
 This information is the basis of the initial impetus to make a decision -- the recognition that something is not as we might wish.
 What is overlooked in BI is that this recognition triggers a set of deeply seated reactions that impact the brain long before any rational thought occurs.

 The nature and strength of this impact actually depends less on the information received than on a range of internal processes.
 These processes are best understood with a simple model of the brain/body complex used by some neurobiologists.